One Market Street

 Past member: Council of Supply Chain Management Professionals, Northern California RoundTable; TechAmeria, National Customs Brokers Association; Customs and Trade Committee; American Association of Exporters and Importers; Women in International Trade, Northern California Chapter; Women in International Trade, Los Angeles Chapter; Foreign Trade Association of Southern California; ICPA (International Compliance Professionals Association).

-With 18 years of focused experience in the field of customs and trade, Mr. Nakachi both counsels and advocates across the country on matters such as: tariff classification, valuation, admissibility, origin, marking/labeling, intellectual property rights, and etc. Mr. Nakachi typically represents companies undergoing government audits, federal investigations, or those dealing with penalties, detentions, seizures, or other legal issues related to international trade & customs.
+With over 20 years of focused experience in the field of customs and trade, Mr. Nakachi advises clients daily in complex issues in international trade: such as: tariff classification, valuation, admissibility, origin, marking/labeling, intellectual property rights, and etc. Mr. Nakachi typically represents companies undergoing government audits, federal investigations, or those dealing with penalties, detentions, seizures, or other issues of liability in international trade & customs.

 As a compliance attorney, Mr. Nakachi assists clients generally in the functional application of laws and regulations within their complex supply chains.
-This includes the requirement that importers exercise "reasonable care" within their supply chain and to seek written opinions governing supply chain compliance decisions.
-Mr. Nakachi also provides strategic direction to importers through compliance review, and long term planning, structuring, and training all related to compliance.
-Techniques to maximize duty savings may also fall under this umbrella of services.
+This includes the requirement that importers exercise "reasonable care" within their supply chain, and when appropriate, seek written guidance on compliance decisions.
+Mr. Nakachi provides strategic direction to importers through compliance reviews, long-term planning, structuring, and training related to compliance.

-As a practicing California attorney, Mr. Nakachi is authorized to advise clients with regard to California State legal issues, including California's Unfair Competition matters, CARB enforcement, California Proposition 65 enforcement, or the California's Supply Chains Transparency Act.
+As a practicing California attorney, Mr. Nakachi is authorized to advise clients on California State legal issues, including matters arising from California's Unfair Competition Law, CARB enforcement, California Proposition 65 enforcement, or the California Supply Chains Transparency Act.

-Industries represented have been diverse, including, apparel, aviation & aerospace, automotive, biotechnology, building materials and structures, children's products, consumer products, electronics, firearms, furniture, food and beverages, footwear, industrial chemicals, industrial machinery, luggage, medical devices, petrochemical and gas, pharmaceuticals, plastics, semi-conductors, sporting goods, telecommunications, textiles, tools, transportation intermediaries, weapons, firearms, and etc.
+Industries represented by Mr. Nakachi are diverse, including, apparel, aviation & aerospace, automotive, batteries, biotechnology, building materials and structures, children's products and toys, consumer products, electronics, firearms, furniture, food and beverages, footwear, industrial chemicals, industrial machinery and control devices, knives and blades, luggage, motors and engines, medical devices, petrochemical and gas, pharmaceuticals, plastics, semiconductors materials and equipment, sporting goods, transportation intermediaries, telecommunications, textiles, tools, weapons, and etc.